 Migratory Behavior:

 Mallards are among the most abundant and adaptable dabbling ducks in North America.
-In Mississippi, they typically arrive in late fall and remain through winter, though some resident populations may linger year-round in managed areas.
+In Mississippi, they typically arrive in late fall and remain through winter.

 Preferred Habitat:

-• Flooded agricultural fields (especially rice, corn, soybeans)
+- Flooded agricultural fields (especially rice and corn)

 Management Strategies:

-• Moist-Soil Management: Mimic natural flooding regimes by flooding impoundments in fall (October–November) and maintaining water through winter.
-Use drawdowns in spring/summer to stimulate growth of native wetland plants like smartweed and millet.
+- Moist-Soil Management: Mimic natural flooding regimes by flooding impoundments in fall (October–November) and maintaining water through winter.
+Use drawdowns in spring/summer to stimulate growth of native wetland plants like grasses and sedges.

-• Cropland Integration: Delayed harvest or post-harvest flooding of rice, corn, or soybean fields provides abundant food sources.
-Residual grain is a key energy source for migrating mallards.
+- Cropland Integration: Delayed harvest or post-harvest flooding of rice, corn, or soybean fields provides abundant food sources.
+Residual grain can be a good energy source for migrating mallards, especially during freezing temperatures.
+Post harvest manipulation can cause a drastic decline in food availability on agricultural fields prior to flooding.

-• Rest Areas: Designate non-hunted sanctuaries to reduce disturbance and allow for rest and recovery.
+- Rest Areas: Designate non-hunted sanctuaries to reduce disturbance and allow for rest and recovery.
+If providing a rest area is not possible, then managing hunting pressure and disturbance can also have similar benefits.

 Blue-winged and Green-winged Teal (Spatula discors, Anas crecca)